How To Launch Google Analytics 4 (GA4) On Shopify in Minutes

 If all looks good then you are ready to go live!

-Step 5: Publish Web Containers
+Step 5: Publish GTM Web Container

 When you are ready to go live all you have to do is publish the containers.